chris-krenz/opentrons_protocols/CONTRIBUTING.md

 **Robotics Colony Members:**

-Place shared/draft work in `protocols/OT-Flex/ColonyPlayground/` and prefix folders with your BU username (e.g., `jsmith_supernatant_removal`).
+Place shared/draft work in folders in `protocols/OT-Flex/ColonyPlayground/` and prefix folders with your BU username, semester, and year (e.g., `jsmith_fall_2025`).
-Working/final protocols should go directly in `protocols/OT-Flex/`.
+Working/final protocols should go in `protocols/OT-Flex/`.

 ## Custom Labware

 - Shared labware definitions (used by multiple protocols) should be placed in `custom_labware/`
-- If a labware definition is only used by a single protocol, it may be stored inside that protocol's folder
 - Do not duplicate shared labware definitions unless absolutely necessary

 ## Naming Conventions